Elena Gilbert: Season 2

 In season two, she learns that she is a Petrova doppelgänger, having an appearance just like Katherine Pierce, which means that she has to be sacrificed to release Klaus' werewolf side.
 The sacrifice later happens, but Elena is saved, because John sacrificed himself for her after being put under a spell by Bonnie.
 However, her aunt Jenna is turned into a vampire and, as part of the sacrifice, is killed by Klaus, leaving Elena without a guardian.
-In the season two finale, while Damon is dying due to a werewolf bite, she forgives him for forcing her to drink his blood and kisses him with the thought that it might be Damon's last day, however Damon gets cured by drinking Klaus' blood.
+In the season two finale, while Damon is dying due to a werewolf bite, she forgives him for forcing her to drink his blood and kisses him with the thought that it might be Damon's last day, however Damon is cured by drinking Klaus' blood.

 Season 3

 In season three, Elena does everything in her power to make Stefan get his humanity back, which was turned off by Klaus as payment for saving Damon from a werewolf bite in the latter part of season two.
-Meanwhile, she grows closer to Damon while working together on saving Stefan and trying to defeat Klaus, eventually even sharing a kiss.
+Meanwhile, she grows closer to Damon while working together to save Stefan and trying to defeat Klaus, eventually even sharing a kiss.
 She later admits to Stefan that she has feelings for Damon as well but that she never stopped loving Stefan.
 While in Denver together, Elena kisses, Damon, later telling him that she does not know how she feels about him.
 It is eventually revealed that Elena met Damon the night of her parents' death, though he compelled her to forget.
 She eventually chooses Stefan in the season finale but before she can tell him, Elena drowns while having vampire blood in her system.
 During the last moments of season three, she awakens as a vampire in transition.